If you’ve ever watched the movie “Memphis Belle,” you know what a Boeing B-17 Fortress looks like.

 This long-range heavy bomber was suggested to the US Army Air Corps in the 1930s.
 The first prototype flew in 1935.
 Having the Fortresses gave the United States an “embryonic strategic bomber force” by the time the Japanese attacked Pearl Harbor.
 Over 12, 000 of them were built.
 Most Fortresses were sent to Europe, flying from 25 airfields in England, where it turned out to be an amazingly tough and resilient plane.

-My dad, Warren Neal, flew F and G models of the B-17s, logging 134 hours in them, from February to June, 1945–half at Williams Field, Chandler, Arizona, half at Yuma, Arizona.
+After instructing advanced cadets at the Marfa Army Air Base in Texas for two years, my dad, Warren Neal, flew F and G models of the B-17s, logging 134 hours in them, from February to June, 1945–half at Williams Field, Chandler, Arizona, half at Yuma, Arizona.
 He was getting four-engine training in order to fly the B-29 Superfortress as soon as enough were manufactured.

 Many of their instructors and some of the planes were back from combat in Europe.
 Dad flew “Hell’s Angels” on April 7.
 Returned to the US in February of 1944 for a War Bond tour, it was the first aircraft to complete 25 missions from England.